burlachenkok/exploring-python3/python_details.md

 > Python is more elegant and short than C++.

 One more time it depends on what you mean exactly.
 This is true if look into lines of code.
 However, the first thing in creating algorithms - they should be correct.
 In our experience, what is interesting after some amount of code is that there is a very strange asymmetry that you will observe once you create projects in Python and C++ with 40K lines of code and more.
 With at least such a big size Python is not even close to C++.
-Because compiling languages enforces you to follow some discipline.
+Because compiling languages forces you to follow some discipline.

 Of course, there is a tool for Python that helps [pylint](https://pypi.org/project/pylint/), but a compiler and linker are far more powerful tools for detecting errors than a static analyzer.